By Jon Kolko

 This experience doesn’t have to come from a formal educational program, but a good pattern is established with guidance and critique, and that’s hard to get on your own.
 Posting work on social media is a disaster for real problem-solving strategy development, as the echo chamber of “good job!” reinforces cosmetic patterning and features that are seen in many other designs—similar product dashboards, button gradients, and parallax scrolling, for example.
 Education—good education—builds patterning skills through an ongoing set of mentor/apprentice experiences, and implicit in the patterning is critical thinking about the pattern selection, use, and most importantly, adaptation.

-Design students need to learn ways to think about solving problems.
+Design students need to learn ways to think about solving problems—a pattern is a way to approach solving a problem.
 A design curriculum needs to provide students with enough concrete experiences that they can start to build muscle memory around problems so they can start to say to themselves, “I’ve previously experienced a problem that was kind of like this, and I tried to solve it.”
 Building those experiences means they are starting to develop a foundation of design abilities.

 How many experiences are enough?
 I don’t know.
 But I know the answer isn’t one, or five, or 10.
 And these experiences don’t happen in days or weeks, they happen in months and years.
 The student needs time for introspection and external critique.
 They need to see the results of their approach and marinate on what worked and what didn’t.
 And then they need to take on the same type and style project, or exploration, or interaction, again and again.